andDevW/getChromium/PrivacyPolicy.md

 3. [Children’s Privacy](#3-childrens-privacy)
 4. [How to Contact Us](#4-how-to-contact-us)

 ## _We are 100% transparent in our data collection and use practices.
-We dislike data collection and do not collect any data, ever._#
+We do not collect any data, ever._#

 ### 1. HOW WE COLLECT AND USE INFORMATION

 getChromium collects NO information.
 None.
-**getChromium urges everyone to only use free and open source apps that respect the user's privacy.**

 ### 2. HOW WE SHARE YOUR INFORMATION